ahmedssabir/GenderScore/README.md

 ##  Cloze gender to caption

 In this section, we hypothesize that every image has a gender ∈ {man, woman} or gender-neutral _person_, and we want to explore all the cases and let the proposed distance/score **decide** which gender (_i.e. bias_) is in the image based on a **visual bias** from the caption.
-In particular, inspired by the cloze probability last word completion task, we generate two identical sentences but with a different gender, and then we compute the Gender Score between the sentence gender and the caption using the object probability.
+In particular, inspired by the cloze probability last word completion task, we generate two identical sentences but with a different gender, and then we compute the Gender Score between the sentence gender and the caption using the object probability(_i.e._ object confidence in the image).

 ## Example